FudaWiki/fudawiki-files/kabufuda/games/oicho-kabu.md

 ![kabufuda_deck.png](/suryongfiles/kabufuda_deck.png =500x)

 This simple deck contains 40 cards, consisting of four identical series of the numbers 1 to 10.

+> Originally, a 48-card deck called Irinokichi was used, but with the Onifuda and all Horses and Kings removed, essentially stripping the deck into what we now know as Kabufuda.
+{.is-info}

 Since kabufuda decks are somewhat uncommon, they are often emulated with a hanafuda deck by removing all November and December cards and assigning values to the remaining cards based on month order.
 So all January cards are 1, February cards are 2, and so on, up to October which is 10.